 The History curriculum is reviewed annually to ensure that children in mixed age classes do not repeat learning and to ensure that there is progression both as children head into a mixed age class and leave a mixed age class.
 Some History skills may be repeated but through a different History unit or focus.
 It is the class teacher’s responsibility to write the short term plans which states the specific learning objective (a question to generate interest and a statement from the Key Learning document), expected outcome for the lesson and differentiated activities.

-‘How is our curriculum aspirational for all pupils including those with SEND and more able?’
+How is our curriculum aspirational for all pupils including those with SEND and more able?

 St George’s is a thoroughly inclusive school and we recognise that our children will be of a range of abilities when assessing against the History Curriculum objectives.
 We ensure that there are learning opportunities for children of all abilities that match the challenge of the task to develop their skills, knowledge and understanding in each unit, and we also build progression into the whole school History curriculum so that the children are increasingly challenged as they move up through school.
 This includes: